AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/getting-started-with-wf-goals.md

 For additional information about access to Workfront Goals, see [Requirements to use Workfront Goals](../../workfront-goals/goal-management/access-needed-for-wf-goals.md).
 Every organization needs to set and communicate clear goals to keep their teams productive, focused, and engaged.
 Truly knowing how work is aligned to strategy is key to success.
 Yet, without a system of record that connects your strategy and goals with the work in the organization, attaining alignment can be really difficult.

 Workfront Goals helps you define, communicate, and achieve strategic outcomes by connecting strategy to work execution and delivery.
-You can focus everyone’s efforts on what truly matters, make progress measurable, and enable teams to accomplish amazing results.
+You can focus everyone's efforts on what truly matters, make progress measurable, and enable teams to accomplish amazing results.
 People can do their best work knowing their contributions have a meaningful impact.

 Workfront Goals is an add-on module for the core Workfront work management platform.
 It is intended to work together with Workfront platform and leverages many of the platform setup and configuration entities, such as users, teams, groups, and projects.